Tech Note 0034

 Host groups are specified per-transaction and are managed entirely by individual clients.
 A server does not need any special configuration to participate in a group.
 However, with respect to any given transaction, all servers in a group must be functionally equivalent.
-For example, to download a file with a server group target, that file must be accessible at the same path using the same credentials on all servers in the group.
-All servers in a group must share the following properties:
+For example, to download a file with a host group target, that file must be accessible at the same path using the same credentials on all servers in the host group.
+All servers in a host group must share the following properties:

-Because the client may fail-over to a different server in the middle of a session, all servers in a group should be as identical as possible.
+Because the client may fail-over to a different server in the middle of a session, all servers in a host group should be as identical as possible.
 Ideally, they should have the same bandwidth, storage, and load capacity.

 Load Balancing & Active-Active Failover

-At the start of each transaction to a server group, the client evaluates the availability of the first peer group.
+At the start of each transaction to a host group, the client evaluates the availability of the first peer group.
 If one or more servers is reachable, the client will choose the one with the greatest availability as measured by each server's load and capacity.
 If no servers are reachable, the client will try the fallback groups.

 Under normal operations, all clients in the first peer group will have approximately the same load.
 If one server becomes unreachable, clients will automatically choose from among the other servers.
 No transactions will be directed to a fallback group unless all servers in the first peer group are unreachable.